 FBNQuest is one of the few licensed merchant banks in Nigeria.
 It is the unified brand name for the Merchant Banking and Asset Management businesses of FBN Holdings Plc, one of the strongest and most dependable financial service groups in countries within sub-Saharan Africa.

 Headquarters: 10, Keffi Street, Off South West, Awolowo Road, Ikoyi 101233, Lagos

 FSDH has been in existent for a long time and was among the very first merchant banks to be awarded a license in Nigeria.
 It was founded in 1992 and became licensed by the CBN in October 2012.

 Head office: 1/5 Odunlami St, Lagos Island, Lagos.

 Rand Merchant Bank

-RMB is a South African-based financial institution that meet needs in areas involving investment banking, fund management, private wealth management and advisory services.
+RMB is a South African-based financial institution that meets needs in areas involving investment banking, fund management, private wealth management, and advisory services.

 It is was founded in 1998, and currently operates in several African countries.
 It recently acquired merchant licensing to operating fully in Nigeria, which is part of its efforts to increase its presence across other African countries.

 RMD Head office in Nigeria: 3rd Floor East Tower, Wings Office Complex, Victoria Island, Lagos